redlure/redlure-console/README.md

 # The redlure Distributed Phishing Framework
 redlure is a phishing framework designed to advance pentest and red team phishing.
 It could also be utilized by blue teams looking to train employees through running realistic phishing scenarios.

-redlure's distributed architecture allows for multiple campaigns to be run on different ports and/or servers, while results are aggregated in a singular interface.
+redlure's distributed architecture allows for multiple campaigns to be run on different ports and/or servers, while results are aggregated in a single interface.
 This allows you to generate phishing templates, target lists, start/stop campaigns, change domains, change ports and generate LetsEncrypt certs on multiple workers all from one interface.

 ## redlure-console
 Use the [Wiki](https://github.com/redlure/redlure-console/wiki) to get started with the redlure-console.